richzw/ToolKit/tips/go.md

   - sometimes it's really desirable to enforce immutability semantics, which you get with a struct receiver.
   - [Using pointers to reduce copies is premature optimization](https://trinitroglycerin.github.io/2023/06/10/Go-Using-pointers-to-reduce-copies-is-premature-optimization/)
     - Pointer could cause Cache Miss
+      - When a pointer is passed to a function, what will be read into the cache of the processor is (probably) the memory address of the value that the processor needs to work on, and not the actual value.
+      - When the processor attempts to do some work on the value, it first has to go and find wherever the value that the address is pointing to is located.
+In some trivial examples, the value and the address could have spatial or temporal locality
     - any perceived performance benefits of using a pointer can easily be undone by the nature of how memory is organized within a CPU, and using a pointer can make it harder to follow the flow of data in a program
     - Pointers are a tool to indicate that you are referring to a value somewhere else.
 This can be a useful tool for:
       - Pools - Pointers can help you return a reference to a shared object that is protected by a mutex for which there can only be a limited number of copies